 click here for reviews of AMERICAN SON: a novel

 click here for reviews of LAST MISTRESS OF JOSE RIZAL and other stories

 Brian Ascalon Roley is the award-winning author of AMERICAN SON: A NOVEL (W.W.
 Norton; Christian Bourgeois Editeur), which was a Los Angeles Times Best Book, New York Times Notable Book, Kiriyama Pacific Rim Prize Finalist, Salon.com best of the month selection, and winner of the Association for Asian American Studies Prose Book Award of 2003, among other honors.
 Brian's work has also been featured in the California Council for the Humanities Statewide Reading Campaign of 2004, and has been widely taught nationally and abroad.

 His fiction, literary essays and poetry have appeared in numerous journals and anthologies, including Mixed: An Anthology of Short Fiction on the Multiracial Experience (W.W.
 Norton), Charlie Chan is Dead 2: An Anthology of Contemporary Asian American Fiction (Penguin), and several best selling anthologies in the Philippines.

-Brian has been a fellow at the University of Cambridge, and held artist residencies at Djerassi, Ragdale, and the Virginia Center for the Creative Arts, and the University of Cambridge.
+Brian has been a fellow at the University of Cambridge, and held artist residencies at Djerassi, Ragdale, and the Virginia Center for the Creative Arts.
 He is currently Professor of English and Creative Writing at Miami University of Ohio and spends most of his time with his family in Cincinnati and California.

 (for long bio click here)

 THE LAST MISTRESS OF JOSE RIZAL: And Other Stories

 click here for more reviews of AMERICAN SON

 click here for more reviews of LAST MISTRESS OF JOSE RIZAL